VILLAGE OF KALKASKA

-A roll call vote was then taken: Ayes – President Sieting and Trustees Dupuie, Ellis, Kelly, Needham, Sanborn and White; Nays – None; Absent – None.
+Motion by Sanborn, second by Needham, to pay the bills as presented in the amount of $833,626.66.
+A roll call vote was then taken: Ayes – President Sieting and Trustees Ellis, Kelly, Needham, Sanborn and White; Nays –Trustee Dupuie; Absent – None.
 Motion carried.

 REPORTS FROM COMMITTEES

-REPORTS FROM VILLAGE OFFICERSPOLICE REPORT
+REPORTS FROM VILLAGE OFFICERS

-The August 2017 report was provided by Lieutenant Artress.
+The September 2017 report was provided by Lieutenant Artress.